Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Data Acquisition

 \Cref{tab:sims} shows the key differences between the simulations used in this work.
 The TNG-Dark simulations are of similar resolution to their hydrodynamical counterparts, and therefore resolution effects will be small if at all applicable.
 The time domains of their snapshots are also equivalent.
 The crucial difference between the two results is therefore due to the absence of baryonic effects on the haloes in the TNG-Dark simulations.

-In order to interpret the differences between the dark and hydrodynamical \ac{illtng} simulations, we select samples in the dark simulation by cross-matching SubLink trees with our original, hydrodynamical dataset \citep{Nelson2015, Rodriguez-Gomez}, and samples with no cross-matched result in TNG-Dark are discarded.
-In \cref{fig:histmatch} we show that for central haloes this has little effect on the $z=0$ halo mass distribution of our data, yet for satellite objects the number of samples begins to decline sharply below $\sim 4 \times 10^{10} M_\odot$.
+In order to interpret the differences between the dark and hydrodynamical \ac{illtng} simulations, we select samples in the dark simulation by cross-matching SubLink trees with our original, hydrodynamical dataset \citep{Nelson2015, Rodriguez-Gomez}.
+Samples with no cross-matched result in TNG-Dark are discarded.
 Generally, objects in one simulation are not accurately matched to the other for two reasons.
 Firstly, objects in proximity to much larger haloes may pass within the virial radius of the larger halo in one of the two simulations, allowing for central haloes to be matched to satellites, and vice versa.
 Similarly, and particularly so for low mass objects, the SubFind algorithm may combine two distinct subhaloes into a single object, such that one low mass subhalo will cease to exist in the lower resolution simulation (TNG-Dark).
-These effects eliminate $\sim 39\%$ of our satellite subhaloes compared with $\sim 1\%$ of our central haloes.
+For our sample with a minimum stellar mass of $10^{9} M_\odot$ as in \citetalias{Chittenden}, these effects eliminate $\sim 39\%$ of our satellite subhaloes compared with $\sim 1\%$ of our central haloes.

 Most TNG-Dark variables were computed in the same manner as the data from hydrodynamical simulations.
 The exception is the $z=0$ \ac{disperse} cosmic web distances, which, due to the geometric correspondence of the hydrodynamical and dark simulations, are identical to their cross-matched counterparts.
 We therefore assign the cosmic web properties of TNG-Hydro samples to their cross-matched equivalents in TNG-Dark, in lieu of publicly accessible data for the latter.